Living with HIV

 Patients must not hesitate to express their concerns to the healthcare professionals.
 The HIV specialist doctor, along with the nursing team, will answer all the questions and, if necessary, they can refer patients to specialised resources.

-Patients often worry about the possibility of infecting their partner with HIV, which can lead to a decrease in sexual desire.
+Patients often worry about the possibility of transmitting HIV to their partner, which can lead to a decrease in sexual desire.
 In this regard, it is worth remembering that condoms (both male and female varieties) are still a very good method of preventing HIV transmission.
 If used correctly and consistently, they prevent the transmission of other sexual infections and avoid unwanted pregnancies.

-Furthermore, it helps to bear in mind that when a person with HIV is receiving antiretroviral therapy and their viral load is undetectable, then the chance of transmitting HIV to their sexual partner or partners decreases dramatically.
+Furthermore, it helps to bear in mind that when a person with HIV is receiving antiretroviral therapy and their viral load is undetectable, then the chance of transmitting HIV to their sexual partner or partners is nearly zero.

 Being diagnosed with HIV does not contraindicate having a baby.
 The increase in life expectancy obtained through the use of antiretroviral therapies has also been accompanied by a change in the life desires of HIV patients.
 There are increasingly more women with HIV and more serodiscordant couples (a couple were one person has HIV and the other does not) who consider reproduction as a genuine option.
 Until recently, serodiscordant couples wishing to have a baby opted for assisted reproduction techniques, particularly methods involving sperm washing, to prevent HIV transmission from the male to the female and to the future baby, or less effective techniques such as self-insemination in the case of couples where it is the woman who has HIV.